 Prior to 2014, complaints were recorded relatively informally.
 Through examining C3 Registers obtained through the Access to Information Process, it is clear that phone calls and emails were loosely kept track of but there were serious gaps in the reporting and documenting of complaints.

-In 2014, again after numerous complaints from the community, Oceana launched its fishmeal factory website which includes a complaints form.
-Residents are directed to register complaints through the website, which Oceana then records and, theoretically, submits to the City as one of the conditions of their AEL.
+In 2014, after increasing complaints from the community, Oceana launched its fishmeal factory website which includes a complaints form.
+Residents are directed to register complaints through the website, which Oceana then records and submits to the City as one of the conditions of their AEL.

 We have raised this issue with the City of Cape Town in an official FAHB letter submitted in April 2016.